-on good days, both.
+writer, rioter. on good days, both.

 Beyond the page, Malavika is a nationally-recognized activist for women’s rights and youth empowerment.
-In high school, Malavika founded Homegirl Project, a national youth-led 501c3 organization that empowers girls of color as political leaders.
-Homegirl Project has served thousands of girls nationwide through its ground-breaking political mentorship programs, winning the 2020 T-Mobile Changemaker Challenge.
-She's organized national social campaigns for Women’s March, March For Our Lives, and Giffords, most recently Slam Gun Violence, a viral poetry campaign released by Refinery29.
+In high school, Malavika founded Homegirl Project, a youth-led 501c3 organization that empowers girls of color as political leaders.
+Homegirl Project served thousands of girls nationwide through its ground-breaking political mentorship programs, winning the 2020 T-Mobile Changemaker Challenge.
+She's organized national activism campaigns for Women’s March, March For Our Lives, and Giffords, most recently Slam Gun Violence, a viral poetry campaign released by Refinery29.
 She has experience working on Congressional campaigns and Capitol Hill, and was recognized as a 2018 HerLead Fellow, US Senate Youth Delegate, and Cameron Impact Scholar.

 When she’s not writing stories or mobilizing youth to change the world, Malavika enjoys beaching, snacking, thrifting, reading, and calling her representatives.
 You can keep up with her on Instagram and Twitter.
 Here's to making space, supporting girls, and changing the game!